Brown butter sugar cookies with crisp edges, soft centers, and a deep nutty flavor from browned butter (beurre noisette).

 - Weigh/measure flour carefully (don’t pack it)

-How to make browned butter sugar cookies
+How to make brown butter sugar cookies

 Brown the butter in a light saucepan until it smells nutty and turns amber, then strain and cool until soft (not liquid).